-Net losses were highest in Q2 and Q3 2022 which was largely driven by the change in fair value of investments as well as exploration expenses.
-Exploration activities were higher during these quarters as compared to Q2 2023 which saw decreased expenses.
+Net losses were highest in Q2 and Q3 2022 which was largely driven by the change in fair value of investments as well as exploration expenses being the highest during those periods which have since decreased.
 Fluctuations in exploration activities throughout the year are as expected and impact the movement in total expenses quarter over quarter.
+The general decrease in net loss during the fiscal year 2023 is attributable to less exploration activities occurring during the year and the period as compared to the prior periods.
+However, a number of projects were impaired in 2023, particularly during the 3 months ended December 31, 2023 thus resulting in an increased net loss arising from the higher write off expense in the 3-month period.